 · For students who arrive tardy, the following discipline procedures will be followed:

-o Tardy 1: Tardy is recorded, Student is issued a warning.
+o Tardy 1: Tardy is recorded and Student is issued a warning.

-o Tardy 2: Tardy is recorded, Student is issued 1 After School Detention.
+o Tardy 2: Tardy is recorded and Student is issued Behavior Notice.

-o Tardy 3: Tardy is recorded, Student is issued 2 After School Detentions.
+o Tardy 3: Tardy is recorded and Student is issued After School Detention.

-o Tardy 5: Tardy is recorded, Student is issued a Referral and Saturday School or ACP.
+o Tardy 5: Tardy is recorded and Student is issued a Referral and Saturday School or ACP.

 o Further tardy entrances to the same class in the same Semester will result in a referral, at which time the administration will take the action necessary to correct the problem.